 Some income is tax-free.

-The current Personal Allowance for 2018/19 is £11,850 which is the amount of income you don’t have to pay tax on.
+The current Personal Allowance for 2018/19 is £11,850 which is the amount of income you can earn before you have to pay tax on it.

 Your Personal Allowance may be bigger if you claim Marriage Allowance or Blind Person’s Allowance and it’s smaller if your income is over £100,000.

 These are the tax rates you pay in each band if you have a standard Personal Allowance of £11,850.

 Read more about tax rates and allowances on the HMRC website.

 Income bands are different in Scotland and you can find those bands here.

 In addition to registering with HMRC for tax, you usually pay two types of National Insurance if you’re self-employed:

 - Class 2 if your profits are £6,205 or more a year

 - Class 4 if your profits are £8,424 or more a year